dhilst/small/README.md

 ## Type constraints

-You can use type constraints to express that some arguments should have the same type, example
+You can use type constraints to express that some arguments should have the same type, example.

 ```sml
 fun x : a => fun y : a => x # forall a . a -> a -> a
 fun x : int => fun y => x # forall a . int -> a -> int
 ```

+Type variables must have a single letter, type constants must have two or more letters.

 ## Recursion

 Recursion brings unsoundness to the language.
 If you are using the language as a proof system then you can use recursion to prove anything.
-Because of this (and because small intends to be as sound as possible) recursion have to be explicitly enabled with `ENABLE_FIXPOINT` environment variable.
+Because of this (and because _Small_ intends to be as sound as possible) recursion have to be explicitly enabled with `ENABLE_FIXPOINT` environment variable.